stefanalytical/Binary-Classification-Project/README.md

 The results show that the estimated accuracy of the model on unseen data is 77.47% with a standard deviation of 4.39%.

+## Finalze the Model and Present the Results

+Next, I will create a final version of the model trained on all of the training data and save it to a file.
+The steps are:

+1. Load `diabetes.arff`.
+2. Choose the Classify tab and select the Logistic regression algorithm.
+3. Under Test options, select "Use training set".
+4. Click start to create the finalized model.
+5. Right-click in the Result list and select Save model.

+This model can be loaded and used to make predictions on new data.
+The model should have accuracy between 68.96% and 86.25%.

+# Part B